 1. Make Sure You’re Ready

 The first step anyone should take before buying their first home is to make sure they’re actually ready.
-You’ll be making a major commitment, affecting you for years.
+You’ll be making a major commitment that impacts your daily life for years.
 The finances alone make this a priority, considering how much you’ll spend on the property.

 That’s especially true when you’re buying it with a partner.
-Make sure you’re in the right position to start looking for a home and actually buy one.
-Take your overall needs and lifestyle into account, as well as how buying a house will affect these going forward.
+Take your overall needs and lifestyle into account, and consider how buying a house will affect these to make sure you’re in the best position.

 2. Decide Between New Vs. Old